 Performance settings enable you to use the Google Search engine on our website and help us to improve our website by collecting and reporting information on its usage (for example, which of our pages are most frequently visited).

-On Thursday 16th February, Portchester residents, including pre-school children, joined the 'Litter Picking Ladies Who Lunch', Tree Officers from Fareham Borough Council and others to plant 350 whips and standards on the open space next to Portchester Castle.
+On 16 February 2023, Portchester residents, including pre-school children, joined the 'Litter Ladies Who Lunch', Tree Officers from Fareham Borough Council and others to plant 350 whips and standards on the open space next to Portchester Castle.
 The trees were supplied by The Tree Council.

 The planting started by marking out a thicket in the north-east corner of the site with a variety of native species whips, including hazel, blackthorn, hawthorn, elder, field maple and dog rose.